dotnet/docs/docs/core/extensions/generic-host.md

 author: IEvangelist
-description: Learn about the .NET Generic Host, which is responsible for app startup and lifetime management. ms.author: dapine ms.date: 06/23/2023
+description: Learn about the .NET Generic Host, which is responsible for app startup and lifetime management. ms.author: dapine ms.date: 12/11/2023
 ---

 # .NET Generic Host

-The Worker Service templates create a .NET Generic Host, <xref:Microsoft.Extensions.Hosting.HostBuilder>.
+In this article, you learn about the various patterns for configuring and building a .NET Generic Host available in the [Microsoft.Extensions.Hosting](https://www.nuget.org/packages/Microsoft.Extensions.Hosting) NuGet package.
+The .NET Generic Host is responsible for app startup and lifetime management.
+The Worker Service templates create a .NET Generic Host, <xref:Microsoft.Extensions.Hosting.HostApplicationBuilder>.
 The Generic Host can be used with other types of .NET applications, such as Console apps.

 A *host* is an object that encapsulates an app's resources and lifetime functionality, such as: